olliw42/mLRS-docu/docs/BINDING.md

 When in binding mode, the green and red LEDs will blink alternatively with ca 2.5 Hz.

-When a receiver is connected to a Tx module, the common parameters (as well as all other parameters) can be changed and be made active by issuing a Save command either via the CLI or the mLRS configuration Lua script (or the OLED display if available).
+When a receiver is connected to a Tx module, the common parameters (as well as all other parameters) can be changed and stored permanently by issuing a save command either via the CLI (pstore; command) or the mLRS configuration Lua script (Save button), or the OLED display if available (STORE option).

 The following video shows the various LED blink pattern: